Michael Jordan gets stake in DraftKings for advisory role - WHIZ News

 —-

-AP Basketball Writer Tim Reynolds in Lake Buena Vista, Florida contributed to this story.
+AP Basketball Writer Tim Reynolds in Lake Buena Vista, Florida, contributed to this report.